ligolang/ligo/gitlab-pages/docs/advanced/inline.md

 import Syntax from '@theme/Syntax';

-When compiling a contract in LIGO some functions get inlined in the place where they are used and some are not.
-Inlining a function often results in larger contracts and is therefore not aggressively done.
+When compiling a contract in LIGO, declarations will get inlined if they are only used once and pure.
+Inlining often results in larger contracts and is therefore not aggressively done.

+A pure declaration is one that doesn't cause side effects like causing a failure or operation.

 In some cases you might want to override the default behaviour of LIGO and force inlining.
+The declaration still needs to be pure though.

 ## Inline attribute